ganbarodigital/css-ishi/docs/typography/text.md

----
-layout: typography
-title: Text
-pageflow_name: text
----
+{% import "ishi.twig" as ishi %}
 # Text

 ## Introduction

 Ishi provides beautiful typography for standard HTML 5 text elements.
-Based on the [BBC Global Experience Language guidelines](http://www.bbc.co.uk/gel/typography/), we've added our own take on styling text to make it as readable as possible.
+Based on the {{ ishi.externallink('bbc-gel') }}, we've added our own take on styling text to make it as readable as possible.

 Can't find the HTML text element you want to use?
 You should assume that Ishi currently doesn't style it.
 Let us know by opening an issue on Github, and we'll put that right.

-Also, checkout our [components section]({% include pageurl.html name='components' %}).
+Also, checkout our [components section](../components/index.html).
 That's where you'll find a list of all of the microformats that Ishi currently supports.

 ## Font Face